wyxos/vue-3-helpers/readme.md

-Vue 3 Helpers for projects using Laravel, Bulma and Oruga
+Vue 3 Helpers for projects using Laravel, TailwindCss and Oruga